italoPontes/Machine-learning/README.md

 The project generated in Machine Learning discipline.

-To configure you machine check Installation section.
+To configure your machine check Installation section.

 ## Installation